FightingFighting/GPS/README.md

 For the VTAB task, please see the scripts in `train_scripts/vit/vtab`.
 We have already updated the scripts for VTAB.

 ## Cite
-If this project is helpful for you, you can cite our paper:
+If this project is helpful for you, please cite our paper:
 ```
 @inproceedings{zhang2024gradient,
   title={Gradient-based Parameter Selection for Efficient Fine-Tuning},